chtoucas/Narvalo.NET/src/Narvalo.Mvp/README.md

 ### TODO

+- Incorporate TraceAdapter from WebFormsMvp

 - Not yet satisfied by the various implementations of IPresenter

+- There must be a more transparent way to initialize GlobalServices / host

 - Re-design MessageBus: if Publish occurs before Subscribe, messages are lost.
 The way this problem is solved in WebFormsMvp is by keeping the list of messages in memory.
 For short-lived containers that seems fine but I would prefer a better solution.
+  * Buffer then send all remaining messages when Close() is called (see MessageCoordinator)
+  * Review all consumers of PresenderBinder

+- Incorporate ideas from MVCSharp (Task, Navigator) and maybe Caliburn.Micro / ReactiveUI / MVVM Light ?